JoeUzo/Smart-PDF/README.md

-# Smart PDF
+# Ydidu-PDFs

-Smart PDF is a versatile, all-in-one web application designed to streamline your document management workflow.
+Ydidu-PDFs is a versatile, all-in-one web application designed to streamline your document management workflow.
 It offers a comprehensive suite of tools for processing PDF and Word documents, from basic manipulations to advanced AI-powered analysis.

 ## Key Features